sw2719/steam-account-switcher/README.md

   - Bug reports and requests are always welcome.
 Please submit an issue.

 * Some elements in settings are missing!
-  - Delete config.yml and launch application again.
+  - Delete config file and launch application again.

 # Source code information
 * All other branches except master are considered as acitve-development branch and might have issues, bugs, WIP features, or might not just work at all.